5 Benefits of Embedded Integration Platforms for SaaS Products

 Is the platform built for your use case?

 Many embedded integration platforms, such as those supplied by Tray.io and Workato, started as enterprise integration platforms (for companies' internal integrations and workflows).
 These vendors later pivoted their products to address the embedded integration platform market.
-While they are great for general automation, they’re less well-suited for building native integrations for B2B SaaS apps.
+While they are great for general automation, they're less well-suited for building embedded integrations for B2B SaaS apps.
+And tools such as Zapier confuse your relationship with your customers by constantly reminding them they are Zapier customers.

 Prismatic, on the other hand, is built from the ground up for B2B software companies.
 As a result, it was specifically designed to add productized native integrations to your SaaS.
 It includes everything you need to build integrations fast, embed a self-serve integration marketplace in your product, and manage integrations at scale.